cmohge1/lrbs-digital-scholarly-editing/day_1_plan.md

 <li>Another figure worth noting: Lorenzo Valla (1407–57), the great debunker of forgeries: the <em>Donation of Constantine</em> and the letters of Seneca and St. Paul.
 He also sought to emend Jerome's <em>Vulgate</em>.
 His edition, based on Greek and patristic texts, was published by Erasmus in 1505.
 Similarly, Politian (1454–94) searched for earliest recoverable version of a manuscript––this foreshadowed the genealogical method of plotting a linear path of textual transmission.
 Politian derived the method of <em>elminatio codicum descriptorum</em>, the removal of "descriptive" or derived copies as witnesses to an authentic version.
 This led to the method (very much in use to this day) of <em>stemma codicum</em>, the "family tree" of textual versions.</li>
 </ul>
 </details>

+<details>Stemmatics: building a family tree by examining scribal errors in multiple manuscript copies.</details>

 <details>
   <summary>Housman's thought</summary>